 About This Species

-This rapidly growing succulent was popular for rock and xeriscape gardens and is also occasionally used as a green roof species for its ability to withstand extreme temperatures and drought.
+Goldmoss stonecrop (Biting stonecrop) is a rapidly growing succulent native to Europe that was popular for rock and xeriscape gardens and is also occasionally used as a green roof species for its ability to withstand extreme temperatures and drought.
 It flowers from July to September with masses of small yellow flowers, forming a mounding, golden “carpet”-like appearance.
 However, this species is quite aggressively growing and overtakes other plants, rapidly spreading by both seed and vegetatively.
 A single leaf can root and turn into a whole new plant.

 How to Identify

 Goldmoss stonecrop is a twiggy, spreading and low-growing succulent-like plant with green fleshy stems that can resemble a green or yellow mounding carpet from afar.

 Flowers are small and green to yellow with 5 petals each.